 8. When we were magic by Sarah Gailey

-When We Were Magic follows Alexis.
+We follow Alexis.
 She has always been able to rely on her best friends and magic powers.
 On prom night, accidental magic goes wrong and someone ends up dead.
 Alexis and her friends have to try and fix a terrible wrong.

-The writing in this book really made me laugh.
+The writing is hilarious.
 And it has one of the best opening paragraphs I’ve ever read.
-I knew I would love it from page one.
+It certainly opens with a bang!

-The relationships and friendships in this book were really powerful.
-Also, the parents in this book were really supportive which I always appreciate.
+The relationships and friendships in this book were powerful.
+And I appreciate the supportive parents.

-That said, I did want a bit more character development.
+That said, I did want more character development.
 Especially in the romance between Alexis and Roya.

 Representation: Lesbian character, bisexual character, supportive same sex parents